oracle/tribuo/docs/HelperPrograms.md

 Most of these programs interact with Java serialization in some way, and so should be secured using the appropriate JEP 290 allowlist.
 For more information on Tribuo's use of Java serialization see the [security docs](./Security.md).
+All programs have been updated to read the new protobuf based Tribuo model format.

 All of these programs are built using OLCUT's command line arguments processing, and so print out the available arguments when ran with `--usage` or